Camilla visits hospital in first solo engagement as Queen Consort - NewsBreak

 During the visit, Camilla met Shana Begum and her three-week-old son Jeremy.

-Camilla told Ms Begum she was “doing a wonderful job” and it was “very important” to have people with experience of abuse involved in support services.
+Camilla told Ms Begum that she was “doing a wonderful job” and that it was “very important” to have people with experience of abuse involved in support services.

 Ms Begum, who previously met Camilla at another domestic abuse campaign, said: “We met in Manchester when I was expecting the baby and it’s really lovely for the Queen to see the baby three weeks in.